Identification:

 we

 had an Ocean Sunfish off Pentire Head on the 8th September 2001.
-It was

-probably kill it.
+they would probably kill it.
 However after seeing last night's Blue

 Best